420Integrated/go-highcoin/cmd/devp2p/README.md

 ### High Protocol Test Suite

-The High Protocol test suite is a conformance test suite for the [eth protocol][eth].
+The High Protocol test suite is a conformance test suite for the [high protocol][high].

-To run the eth protocol test suite against your implementation, the node needs to be initialized as such:
+To run the high protocol test suite against your implementation, the node needs to be initialized as such:

 1. initialize the highcoin node with the `genesis.json` file contained in the `testdata` directory
 2. import the `halfchain.rlp` file in the `testdata` directory